 Shiroi Koibito Park

-On site are five different food shops.
+On-site are five different food shops.
 The Chocolate Lounge on the fourth floor has an impressive range of parfaits, complete with real English antique furniture.
 How’s that for a fancy afternoon tea?
-You can also keep it classy by visiting the Old Style Children’s Toy Box, an exhibition that focuses on children’s playthings from the Meiji period.
+You can also keep it classy by visiting the Old Style Children’s Toy Box, an exhibition that focuses on children’s toys from the Meiji period.

 There’s also a ridiculously cute, mini-locomotive ride for just ¥300 that will you take you on a 10-minute picturesque journey around Shiroi Koibito Park.

 We highly recommend the park for those traveling to Sapporo during February as it makes a fantastic detour from the Snow Festival or an added touch of romance over Valentine’s Day!